-Santa Monica College is pleased to announce a new short-term Field Studies Abroad Program.
+Santa Monica College is pleased to announce the 2019 Field Studies Abroad Program.
 The program will offer one academic credit and meet the course outline of record for the course included in the program.
-The Field Studies Abroad programs will take place over the SMC Spring Break 2019 (April 6-14, 2019 ).
+The Field Studies Abroad programs will take place over the SMC Spring Break 2019 (April 6-14, 2019).
 The proposed field studies courses are elective units, with appeal to a broad spectrum of students.
 A great advantage of such an offering abroad is for participants to develop research skills in the field which may distinguish them from other students/candidates when transferring and applying for other competitive opportunities.

 The college will support up to two proposals for the SMC Field Studies Abroad programs that draw upon the faculty members' expertise and offer students a rewarding experience.
 In developing proposals, keep in mind the following guidelines: